This page will house all my 3D-printed files that I share for personal use. You can download the STP files and 3D print them yourself.

 • 6X Large = Yellow, 650mm

 My Spiral Helpers (ver.
-A) allow for quick (less than 5min) spirals of various thicknesses and more, Not going to give out all the ways I use these… I like to see what others do… well, Use slots to trim up things as you fold, the Center handle has various amounts of teeth and height, Hold the center handle down and do not spin it.
-Start pulling on the far edges of the shirt in a repeating circular as you pull the fabric tight against the center handle.
-Before or after pull up the fabric into the center of the handle and twist.
+A) allow for quick (less than 5min) spirals of various thicknesses and more.
+Not going to give out all the ways I use these… I like to see what others do… well, use slots to trim up things as you fold, the Center handle has various amounts of teeth and height, hold the center handle down, and do not spin it.
+Start pulling on the far edges of the shirt in a repeating circular motion as you pull the fabric tight against the center handle.
+Before or after pulling up the fabric into the center of the handle and twistin itg.

 Enjoy!